Why Is My Car AC Blowing Hot Air? How To Fix

 An expansion valve essentially controls how much coolant passes through the system, similar to the nozzle on a hose.
 As it passes through the expansion valve, it expands, reducing pressure and heat simultaneously.

-Not only that, but this process also converts it back into a gaseous state, except this time, it’s low-temperature, low-pressure.
+Not only that, but this process also converts it back into a gaseous state, except this time, it’s frigid, low-pressure.

-Certain systems have an orifice tube rather than an expansion valve.
+Some systems have an orifice tube rather than an expansion opening.

-They both work similarly, except that the former can regulate the size of its opening based on the temperature in the evaporator.
-In this type of system, the receiver/dryer is replaced with an accumulator, which also works similarly.
+They both work similarly, except that the former can regulate the size of its aperture based on the temperature in the evaporator.
+In this type of system, the receiver/dryer is replaced with an accumulator, which also operates comparably.

 Evaporator